Janiceilene/gulp/CONTRIBUTING.md

 a right answer, merely an optimal answer given a set of values and circumstances.

-Please keep unstructured critique to a minimum.
+Please keep unstructured criticism to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.

-We will exclude you from interaction if you insult, demean or harass anyone.
+We will exclude you from interaction if you insult, demean, or harass anyone.
 That is not welcome behavior.
 We interpret the term "harassment" as including the definition in the
 [Citizen Code of Conduct](http://citizencodeofconduct.org/);